agile-ts/documentation/docs/main/Introduction.md

 The framework he used, was PulseJs, the ancestor of AgileTs, so to speak.
 I liked this concept of State Management a lot and started using it in my own projects.
 At this point in time (spring 2020) it wasn't officially released.
 Therefore, it was quite buggy and had no documentation.
-But I figured out of to use it anyway and saved my finding in a small [pre-documentation](https://www.notion.so/bennoworkspace/Pulse-v3-No-official-Docs-4e92e8d02dd3423582fa95072806cab6) for PulseJs fellows.
+But I figured out how to use it anyway and saved my finding in a small [pre-documentation](https://www.notion.so/bennoworkspace/Pulse-v3-No-official-Docs-4e92e8d02dd3423582fa95072806cab6) for PulseJs fellows.
 The months went by and no stable version came out.
 Not even a npm package.
 In July, I came to the conclusion to contribute to PulseJs, in order to speed the development process a bit up.